Mercury-Language/mercury/Documentation/README.MSYS2.md

    prefix as a _full_ Windows path with a drive letter.
 In the installation prefix, you _must_ use `/` as a path separator instead of `\`.

+   Do _NOT_ set the installation prefix to be a Unix-style path, for example:

+      ./configure --prefix=/c/mercury

-   Do _NOT_ set the installation prefix to be a Unix-style path (e.g. `/c/mercury`), because the MSYS2 shell and the generated executables will each interpret that differently and the resulting Mercury installation will be broken.
+   This will *not* work because the MSYS2 shell and the generated executables will each interpret it differently.
 Specifically, MSYS2 performs path translation for Unix-style paths, while the generated Windows executables do not.
+The resulting Mercury installation will be broken.

    Other options to the `configure` script behave as they do on other systems.